Uberi/Canvas-AHK/Documentation/Main.md

 | Bevel | Clips the intersection of the outer edges such that it forms a cut corner.                  |
 | Round | Fills the intersection of the outer edges with part of an ellipse.                          |

-### Canvas.Pen.Type
+### Canvas.Pen.Type := "Solid"
 Represents the current type of the pen (type style).
 Can be set to change the current type style.
 Type styles define the appearance of the pen, such as stippling/dashing.
-Defaults to "Solid" when the pen is created.

 | Style   | Effect                                                                      |
 |:--------|:----------------------------------------------------------------------------|